yohm/rb_call/README.md

 A library to call Ruby methods from a Python script.
 You can combine a Python script and Ruby libraries.

+Python 3.x and Ruby 2.x or 3.x are supported.

 ## Getting Started

-Use Ruby 2.x.

-Install the dependent gems as follows.
+First, install the dependent gems as follows.

 ```
 gem install bundler
 bundle
 ```

-Use Python 3 and then install the following dependencies.
+Next, install the following Python packages.
-(If you are using Python 3.12 or later, `backports.ssl_match_hostname` module is additionally required.)
+For Python 3.11 or earlier, the backports.ssl_match_hostname module is not required, but installing it is fine.

 ```
 pip install msgpack-rpc-python backports.ssl_match_hostname